PriyanshuMool/Python-Data-Analysis-Projects/README.md

-This folder contains all of my data analysis projects with pthon.
+This folder contains all of my data analysis projects with python.